CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 As we all know, rasterizeration converts vector graphics into dot matrix graphics.
 It is quite popular and important in real-time rendering area.
 Modern 3D rendering APIs like OpenGL, DirectX (Microsoft), Vulkan (Khronos, quite new area) are all implemented related to rasterize techniques.

 Different from ray tracing technique (as my last project shows), there's no concept of shooting rays during the whole procedure.
-The whole graphics pipeline is like this:
+The whole graphics pipeline is like this: (Sort by stage order)

 ![alt text](https://github.com/xueyinw/Project4-CUDA-Rasterizer/blob/master/results/readmepipeline.jpg "Graphics Pipeline")